anojndr/RAG-Forge/DOCS.md

 ### POST /search

 Performs a web search, then extracts content from the top results.
-This endpoint is optimized for speed and uses a fast, non-JS-rendering extractor.
+This endpoint is optimized for speed and uses a fast, **non-JS-rendering** extractor.
+It is best for processing standard articles and blogs.

 -   **Method**: `POST`
 -   **Path**: `/search`